Left and Center: Cathy circa, 1971

 Date Of Birth: June 28, 1955

 Height and Weight: 5’4″ and 98 pounds

-Distinguishing Characteristics: White Female, Brown hair, Blue eyes, Cathys four eyeteeth were removed prior to her disappearance, she was wearing orthodontic braces on her teeth in 1971, she has scars on both her feet from wort removal and flat moles scattered across her back, she has a distinctive white mark on her left elbow and she was known to wear thick eyeglasses with heavy dark colored frames
+Distinguishing Characteristics: Caucasian Female, Brown hair, Blue eyes, Cathys four eyeteeth were removed prior to her disappearance, she was wearing orthodontic braces on her teeth in 1971, she has scars on both her feet from wort removal and flat moles scattered across her back, she has a distinctive white mark on her left elbow and she was known to wear thick eyeglasses with heavy dark colored frames

 Clothing/Jewelry Description: A navy blue colored all weather coat, a navy blue pant dress, and brown leather shoes